sirixdb/sirixdb.github.io/transactional-cursor-api.md

 }
 ```

-The `VisitorDescendantAxis` takes care and skips a whole subtree if the return type is `VisitResultType.SKIPSUBTREE`, or skips the traversal of all further right-siblings of the current node (`VisitResultType.SKIPSIBLINGS`).
-You can also terminate the whole traversal with `VisitResultType.TERMINATE`.
+The `VisitorDescendantAxis` iterates through the tree structure in preorder.
+It uses the `VisitResultType`s to guide the
+traversal. `SKIPSIBLINGS` means, that the traversal should continue without visiting the right siblings of the current node the
+cursor points to. `SKIPSUBTREE` means to continue without visiting the descendants of this node.
+We use `CONTINUE` if traversal should continue in preorder.
+We use `TERMINATE` to terminate the traversal immediately.

-The default implementation of each method in the `Visitor`-interface returns `VisitResultType.CONTINUE` for each node-type, such that you only have to implement the methods (for the nodes), which you're interested in.
-If you've implemented a class called `MyVisitor` you can use the `VisitorDescendantAxis` in the following way:
+The default implementation of each method in the `Visitor`-interface returns `VisitResultType.CONTINUE` for each node-type.
+Thus, we only have to implement the methods (for the nodes), which we’re interested in.
+If we’ve implemented a class called `MyVisitor` we can use the `VisitorDescendantAxis` in the following way:

 ```java
 // Executes a modification visitor for each descendant node.